miker704/Strife/patches.md

     - Switch to Global ScrollBar Variants in DmServer Chat Room Text Area Input.
     - Restyled Root Render Error State Page.
     - Added Seperate Animation state for Root Error Render Page.
     - In DmServer Chat rooms added refs to chat input field.
+    - In DmServer Chat rooms fixed place Holder bug where swapping to other dmServers cause the name of the previous room.
+This is caused from the place holder variable being a this variable and its value is created and assigned from a function that is passed to another component and called there.
+This was fixed by moving said placeholder text as a state variable and created a function to be called when the component is mounted to then run the needed algorithm to generate the placeholder in the input field.
+In addition when every a room is switched the function is called again to obtain a new placeholder preventing the old one from appearing.

 ## Backend Changes